 - Yield curve – The “invisible hand of the market” would set the interest rates for different maturities and credit risks.
-The interest rates would be an equilibrium of credit supply and credit demand, they would be driven by the market only.
+The interest rates would be an equilibrium of credit supply and credit demand; the market would only drive them.
 The yield curve would show the interest rate for different maturities.
-I.e. instead of using only variable interest rate, there should be as well 1 week, 1 month, 3 months, 6 months, 12 months, and longer maturity interest rates.
+I.e., instead of using only variable interest rates, there should be as well 1 week, 1 month, 3 months, 6 months, 12 months, and longer maturity interest rates.

 - Crypto credit score – different borrowers have different credit qualities.
 Every loan originator prefers good credit risks as opposed to bad credit risks.
 Good credit risks should have fewer collateral requirements and vice versa.
 Good credit risks have to pay less interest and vice versa.

-- The lenders can call their loans at any time and borrowers can call their loans at any time
+- The lenders can call their loans at any time, and borrowers can call their loans.

 - The loans are issued for fixed maturities.
-This would require a yield curve as a basis for the specific interest rate calculation and not the algorithmic formula how currently implemented in Compound
+This would require a yield curve as a basis for the specific interest rate calculation and not the algorithmic formula currently implemented in Compound.

 The Roadmap to the Crypto Fixed Income Market contains components, which already exist in the traditional fixed income market.
 We expect these components to become a part soon of the Crypto Fixed Income Market.